pranavOfficial-16/NetProbe/README.md

 - Check remote IP reachability (via ping)
 - Detect if local and remote IPs are in the same network
 - Scan local ports and show status (Used/Idle)
-- Optionally kill processes holding a port
+- Optionally kill processes which are Used

 ## Features
 - Cross-platform (Windows + Linux/WSL)
 - Uses CMake for easy build
-- Optional `--kill` flag to terminate port processes
+- `--kill` command to terminate port processes

 ---